Fall is here with all the cozy and colorful traditions of the season.

 The colors result in glowing skies of pinks, purples, yellows, and oranges.
 Don’t miss the magnificent evening shows in the heavens during autumn and winter.

 Even if you buy most of your costume from a retailer, there are finishing touches that require good eyesight.

 Much holiday crafting involves close work that is demanding your vision.

 And of course, you’ll need clear vision to make out who is dressed as what character on Halloween and to appreciate the photos of the nieces, nephews, grandkids, and neighbors in their costumes.

 Both on TV and in person, you can’t enjoy a game unless you can follow the plays and see the calls.
 A good high-def television screen improves acuity, as do binoculars when you’re in the stands.

 But the best way to see the clearest is to see the clearest.
-An update prescription ensures you see all the action.
-Enjoy the tailgating, halftime entertainment, and every play by play in sharp focus.
+An updated prescription ensures you see all the action.
+Enjoy the tailgating, halftime entertainment, and every play-by-play in sharp focus.